subzeroid/instagrapi/CONTRIBUTING.md

 Regression tests live in `tests/regression/`.
 Live-account tests live in `tests/live/` and require `TEST_ACCOUNTS_URL`; do not run or modify live tests in a way that prints credentials, proxies, sessions, or the account URL.

+The [Live Account Tests workflow](https://github.com/subzeroid/instagrapi/blob/master/.github/workflows/live-account-tests.yml) runs live tests on manual dispatch.
+For targets that use the account pool, the job fails before running tests if the `TEST_ACCOUNTS_URL` Actions secret is missing, and its summary explicitly states that live validation did not run.
+The `signup` target uses separate signup configuration and does not require the account-pool secret.
+Local test skip behavior is unchanged.

 ## Pull Request Checklist

 1. Branch from `master` and keep the change scoped.